Kempe equivalence of almost bipartite graphs: Introduction

-Throughout this paper, we show several partial solutions and the sharpness of this conjecture.
+Throughout this paper, we show several partial solutions (for small $k$) and the sharpness of this conjecture.
 (We do not consider the case when $k=3$ in the conjecture since $G$ is bipartite in that case.)

 \underline{$3$- or $4$-colorable case}

 For Kempe equivalence of colorings of 3- or 4-colorable $B+E_{\ell}$ or $B + M_{\ell}$ graphs, we have the following results.
 Note that $B + M_{\ell}$ is 4-colorable for any $\ell \geq 0$ and that Theorem~\ref{thm:c3e5} is a positive partial solution of Conjecture~\ref{conj:main}.